-The Trading Standards service continued in 2022/2023 to receive a number of enquiries from residents who raised serious concerns over the legitimacy of individuals who collect charity bags from their homes in the city.
+The Trading Standards service continued in 2023/2024 to receive several enquiries from residents who raised serious concerns over the legitimacy of individuals who collect charity bags from their homes in the city.

 The service recognises that many charities now ask householders for old clothes and other items, which can be sold for charitable purposes.
 However, not everyone who comes to a person's home, or drops in a plastic bag is operating on behalf of a charity.
 Some collectors will be operating businesses, asking for unwanted items which can be sold for profit.